shokoe/RomGoGetter/README.md

 - Double-click or Space to toggle individual entries
 - Click legend items to cycle through that category

-**Analysis cards** show total/selected counts and sizes, non-English, and non-game totals — clickable to jump to that category.
+**Analysis cards** show total/selected counts and sizes, non-English, and non-game totals — clickable to jump to next item in category.

 ---